lukibahr/stars/README.md

 ## JavaScript

+- [clusterzx/paperless-ai](https://github.com/clusterzx/paperless-ai) - An automated document analyzer for Paperless-ngx using OpenAI API, Ollama, Deepseek-r1, Azure and all OpenAI API compatible Services to automatically analyze and tag your documents.
 - [gamosoft/NoteDiscovery](https://github.com/gamosoft/NoteDiscovery) - Your Self-Hosted Knowledge Base
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis